 If the SNMP Network Management Station only knows the set community string, it can read and write to the MIBs.
 However, if it only knows the get community string, it can only read MIBs.
-The default gets and sets community strings for the IndustrialManaged Switch are public.
+The default get and set community strings for the IndustrialManaged Switch are public.